Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 • Physiotherapy to strengthen muscles and improve mobility.

-The choice of therapy depends on the severity of osteoarthritis, the patient's age and general health.
-Comprehensive advice from a specialized orthopedist is recommended.
+The choice of therapy depends on the severity of the osteoarthritis, the patient's age, and their overall health.
+A comprehensive consultation with a specialized orthopedic surgeon is recommended.

 Conclusion

-Osteoarthritis of the hip (coxarthrosis) is a challenge that can place both physical and psychological strain on those affected.
-However, there are numerous ways to maintain quality of life and slow the progression of the disease.
-With the right therapeutic approaches and early diagnosis, patients can lead active and fulfilling lives.
-Developments in endoprosthetics and biological medicine give hope for ever better treatment options for the future.
+Osteoarthritis of the hip (coxarthrosis) is a challenge that can be both physically and psychologically taxing for those affected.
+Nevertheless, there are numerous ways to maintain quality of life and slow the progression of the disease.
+With the right therapeutic approaches and early diagnosis, patients can lead an active and fulfilling life.
+Developments in joint replacement and biological medicine offer hope for increasingly better treatment options in the future.

 MAKE AN APPOINTMENT?